MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/checklist-for-installing-update-2403.md

 ### Review SQL ODBC driver for CM

-Starting with version 2309, Configuration Manager requires the installation of the ODBC driver for SQL server as a prerequisite.
+Starting with version 2309 and later, Configuration Manager requires the installation of the ODBC driver for SQL server as a prerequisite.
 This prerequisite is required when you create a new site or update an existing one.

 ### Review the site and hierarchy status for unresolved issues